-- This document presents the Security Target for composition (ST) of the ST54J A01Security Integrated Circuit (IC), designed on the ST33 platform of STMicroelectronics, with firmware version 3.1.2. - The precise reference of the Target of Evaluation (TOE) is given in Section 1.4: TOE identification and the security IC features are given in Section 1.6: TOE description. - A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.
+- 4 This document presents the Security Target (ST) of the ST33J2M0 C01 Security Integrated Circuit (IC), designed on the ST33 platform of STMicroelectronics, with firmware version 3.2.5 and 3.3.0. - 5 The precise reference of the Target of Evaluation (TOE) is given in Section 1.4: TOE identification and the security IC features are given in Section 1.6: TOE description. - 6 A glossary of terms and abbreviations used in this document is given in Appendix A: Glossary.